-(3) Subject to subsection (4) or any other law regulating the jurisdiction of a court, the area of jurisdiction of a court designated in terms of subsection (1), is the area of jurisdiction determined in terms of section 2 of the Magistrate's Courts Act, 1944, in respect of a Magistrate's Court or in terms of section 6(3) of the Superior Courts Act, 2013, in respect of a Division of the High Court or a seat thereof.

-- (4) The Minister may- - (a) in consultation with the persons referred to in subsection (2)(a); and - (b) after consultation with the National Director of Public Prosecutions as contemplated in subsection (2)(b), by notice in the Gazette, increase or decrease the area of jurisdiction of any Magistrate's Court designated in terms of subsection (1).
+- (3) Subject to subsection (4) or any other law regulating the jurisdiction of a court, the area of jurisdiction of a court designated in terms of subsection (1), is the area of jurisdiction determined in terms of section 2 of the Magistrate's Courts Act, 1944, in respect of a Magistrate's Court or in terms of section 6(3) of the Superior Courts Act, 2013, in respect of a Division of the High Court or a seat thereof. - (4) The Minister may- - (a) in consultation with the persons referred to in subsection (2)(a); and - (b) after consultation with the National Director of Public Prosecutions as contemplated in subsection (2)(b), by notice in the Gazette, increase or decrease the area of jurisdiction of any Magistrate's Court designated in terms of subsection (1).

-(5) This section does not preclude any court referred to in subsection (1)(a) or (b) from dealing with the matters referred to in that subsection if it has not been established as a sexual offences court.
+- (5) This section does not preclude any court referred to in subsection (1)(a) or (b) from dealing with the matters referred to in that subsection if it has not been established as a sexual offences court. - [subsection (5) substituted by section 38(b) of Act 8 of 2017] - (6) The facilities, measures, services and requirements as prescribed by the Minister by regulation made in terms of section 67 in respect of sexual offences cases and the courts established as sexual offences courts in terms of subsection (1), must be in place and complied with, within the periods as may be prescribed by the Minister.

-[subsection (5) substituted by section 38(b) of Act 8 of 2017]
+[subsection (6) added by section 38(c) of Act 8 of 2017]